Pan-STARRS Pixel Processing: Detrending, Warping, Stacking

 Following the initial combination, a ``testing'' loop iterates in an attempt to identify outlier points.
 Again, if only one input is available, that input is accepted.
-If there are two inputs, $A$ and $B$, then a check is made to see if $(0.5 * (\mathrm{value}_A - \mathrm{value}_B))^2 > 16 * (\sigma^2_A + \sigma^2_B + (0.1 * \mathrm{value}_A)^2 + (0.1 * \mathrm{value}_B)^2)$, such that the deviation of the inputs from their mean position is greater than four times the sum of their measured uncertainties and a 10\% systematic error term.
+If there are two inputs, $A$ and $B$, then a check is made to see if $(0.5 \times (\mathrm{value}_A - \mathrm{value}_B))^2 > 16 \times (\sigma^2_A + \sigma^2_B + (0.1 \times \mathrm{value}_A)^2 + (0.1 \times \mathrm{value}_B)^2)$, such that the deviation of the inputs from their mean position is greater than four times the sum of their measured uncertainties and a 10\% systematic error term.
 If this is the case, neither input is trusted, and both are flagged for rejection

-If the number of inputs is larger than 6, then a Gaussian mixture model analysis is run on the inputs to fit two sub populations, and determine an the likelihood that the distribution is best described by an uni-modal model.
+If the number of input pixels is larger than 6, then a Gaussian mixture model analysis is run on the inputs fitting two sub populations, to determine the likelihood that the distribution is best described by an uni-modal model.
 If this probability is less than $5\%$, then the mean is taken from the bimodal sub population with the largest fraction of inputs, as this should exclude any sub population comprised of high pixel value outliers.